stadust/demonlist-guidelines/200_records/300_removal.md

 If the player is a verifier of one or more list demons, they will still be listed as such on the level pages.
 However, they will remain invisible on the stats viewer.

-*Please be aware that the submission form will notify you that you are banned from the stats viewer if you have requested record removal.*
+*Please be aware that the submission form will say that you are banned from the stats viewer if you have requested record removal.*

 </div>